Croveo: War memorial

 The memorial was dedicated on April 11, 1920, in memory of the Croveo inhabitants who lost their lives in World War I. It has four sides, each with a panel indicating the names of the 21 fallen soldiers.
 The sculpture is made of a granite stone obelisk with a pyramidal base and it is surmounted by two sculptures.

 Amenities

-There is a fire station and two shops: a pharmacy, "Farmacia Marinone" and a boutique, "La bottega di Croveo".
-There are two restaurants, "Capanna Castiglioni" and "Cistella", offering typical northern food.
-There is also a B&B, which is located in the south-west part of the village.
+There is a fire station and two shops: a pharmacy and a boutique.
+There are two restaurants offering typical northern food.
+There is also a B&B.

 Tourism and Sport Activities

 Village Festivals

 There are a range of annual events in Croveo: